BOXLEGENDARY/Dex/README.md

 ```

 ---
 ## Dex

-> [!IMPORTANT]
+**Important & Guidelines**
-> 1. If you can’t use the menu functions in Explorer, it means your executor is not supported or the required functions are restricted/locked.
+* If you can’t use the menu functions in Explorer, it means your executor is not supported or the required functions are restricted/locked.
-> 2. open a gitHub issue to report any problems.
+* Open a GitHub issue to report any problems.
-> 3. rejoin if fetching api is too long.
+* Rejoin if fetching API is too long.
-> 4. you can reset settings by delete DexSettings.json
+* You can reset settings by deleting `DexSettings.json`.

-> [!NOTE]
+**General Notes**
-> 1. ​The console will be removed soon since it’s basically useless and only causes lag.
-We all know what Dex is for anyway.
+* The console will be removed soon since it’s basically useless and only causes lag.
 If you really need it, just type `/console` in chat or press `F9`.
-> 2. Dex is already advanced enough and doesn’t require frequent updates.
+* Dex is already advanced enough and doesn’t require frequent updates.
-> 3. Assets are not downloaded.
+* Assets are not downloaded.
 If the original assets get deleted… good luck.
-> 4. What's different between Dex 2021 and Dex 2026?
+* What's different between Dex 2021 and Dex 2026?
->    - Mostly keeping it fresh and adding more features.
+    * Mostly keeping it fresh and adding more features.
->    - Uses stable third-party components.
+    * Uses stable third-party components.
-> 5. I didn’t add any unnecessary or overkill functions.
+* I didn’t add any unnecessary or overkill functions.

 ---